What Determines Your Savings With Solar?

 Solar panel installers generally provide an estimate of solar energy production when they give you a quote.
 Alternatively, PVGIS lets you estimate energy production for yourself.
 Finally, if you just want some approximate numbers to work with, use:

 - 2,000 kWh for a small home system (approx 2.3 kW rated power)

 - 4,700 kWh for a medium home system (approx 5.4 kW rated power)

 - 7,500 kWh for a large home system (approx 8.7 kW rated power)

 Electricity unit price

 You’ll find this on your electricity bill.
 Be careful though!
 Many electricity suppliers quote prices excluding VAT.
 So add on 13.5% VAT if necessary to get the real price you pay.
-Also, if you have both day and night rates, then look at the day rate: This is the most relevant when it comes to solar.
-It’s typically ~ €0.22 in Ireland.
+If you have both day and night rates then look at the day rate.
+It’s typically ~ €0.40 in Ireland.

 Putting it all together